annabad/helper-project/readme.md

 Each commit has its own unique hash (40-character line) - Commit's main identifier.

-- __git log --oneline__ - to get a shortcut log with contracted hash numbers (they also could be used as links to the commits)
+- __git log --oneline__ - to get a shortcut log with abbreviated 7-digit hash versions (they also could be used as links to the commits)